 Addressing interruptions to education

-In September 2020, when settings are open to all learners, local authorities will need to work with providers to prioritise ensuring plans are put in place for all EOTAS learners to resume their education.
+Local authorities will need to continue to work with providers to ensure plans are in place for all EOTAS learners to continue/resume their education.
 Where local authorities directly provide services, such as home tuition, the local authority should review learning plans.

-Local authorities should prioritise learners who did not have an education placement during lockdown due to, for example, being excluded prior to lockdown.
-Local authorities should ensure these learners are found a placement during the first weeks of the autumn term.
+Local authorities should prioritise learners who did not have an education placement during lockdown periods due to, for example, being excluded prior to lockdown.
 Learners themselves should be involved in the decision-making process, with their views taken into account in placement decisions.

 The social and emotional disruption caused by the pandemic and the subsequent closures of education settings is likely to have increased or exacerbated anxiety and other mental health issues.
 This is particularly the case for some EOTAS learners who cannot attend mainstream school due to experiencing anxiety or mental health issues.
-EOTAS learners may, for example, have felt happier at home during lockdown and feel reluctant about returning to their setting or may feel increasingly anxious about returning to their setting due to becoming disconnected from their setting as a result of their attendance being disrupted.
+EOTAS learners who have not been accessing onsite provision may, for example, have felt happier at home during lockdown periods and feel reluctant about returning to their setting or may feel increasingly anxious about returning to their setting due to becoming disconnected from their setting as a result of their attendance being disrupted.

-Local authorities should work with providers to put in place transition plans for EOTAS learners who are anxious about returning to their setting to ensure they are supported through the transition back to their setting and do not disengage from education.
+Local authorities should work with providers to put in place transition plans for EOTAS learners who are anxious about returning to their setting if they have not been accessing onsite provision to ensure they are supported through the transition back to their setting and do not disengage from education.
 There are various services within local authorities who can advise on transition planning, including the education welfare service, the counselling service, the youth service, and the local authority engagement and progression coordinator.

 Communication and conversations will be critical to supporting learners throughout the transition process.
 Staff should encourage learners to discuss their questions and concerns.
 Learners should recognise that it is normal that they may experience different reactions and be encouraged to talk to staff if they have any questions or concerns, especially around COVID-19.
 Information should be provided in an honest, developmentally appropriate manner.